JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

 **Purpose**: This function receives a string representing time, in `hh:mm:ss` format, and returns the total number of seconds it represents.

-**Reason for selection**: This method deals with parsing of user input, which needs to be robust.
+**Reason for selection**: This method deals with the parsing of user input, which needs to be robust.

 ### Steps